Search by Keyword

 As mentioned above, John made a demo recording, presumably in early February of 1968, of a snippet of a song idea in the music room of his Weybridge home.
 The raising piano figure which became the refrain of "Hey Bulldog" was repeated multiple times with the lyrics that include the line "she can talk to me," this being double-tracked vocally as well as on piano along with organ.
 John highly expanded on this idea just prior to bringing it into the studio for recording.

 The day that John brought the song into EMI Studio Three for The Beatles to record was February 11th, 1968, the session beginning at 4 pm.
-Incidentally, according to Ian MacDonald's book “Revolution In The Head,” this was the first day that Lennon's “friend” Yoko Ono was in attendance at a Beatles recording session, she becoming an expected attendee at sessions from this point forward.
+Incidentally, as confirmed in John and Yoko's December 1970 Rolling Stone interview with Jann Wenner, this was the first day that Lennon's “friend” Yoko Ono was in attendance at a Beatles recording session, she becoming an expected attendee at sessions from this point forward.
 Knowing the intention for “Hey Bulldog,” or "You Can Talk To Me" as some stipulate being the working title for the song, was for the “Yellow Submarine” film, they sought to record it fully in one day as they had done for previous songs intended for the movie, namely “Baby You're A Rich Man” and “All Together Now,” creating the mono mix at the end of the session as well.
 Of course, knowing that they were leaving for India days later, they knew the song needed to be in a completed state at the end of this day.

 In his book “Here, There And Everywhere,” engineer Geoff Emerick describes the events of this session.
 “Even though it was destined to be given to the 'Yellow Submarine' film, 'Hey Bulldog' was a really strong song.
 The vibe that day was great – all four Beatles were in an exceptionally good mood because they knew they would be heading to India in a matter of days.
 Despite the fact that there was a film crew underfoot, it was a Sunday session, so things were quite relaxed – the Abbey Road complex was largely deserted, and The Beatles could wander around the corridors if they wanted to.”